Ghazipur district: Early history

 The early political history of this region is complex, Purans and Mahabharat, classical Sanskrit texts, the early Jain and Buddhist texts have given information in this regard.
 The Jains also testify to the greatness of the region under Kashi king Ashwasena as the father of Tirthankara Parshvanath.
 During the two or three centuries preceding the birth of Mahavira and the Buddha, the whole of northern India was divided into sixteen principal states known in early Buddhist and Jain literatures as the Solah Mahajanpada.
 The kingdom of Kashi was predominant in this period and covered the present district of Ghazipur.
 During the 8th and 7th centuries B.C.
 Kashi and Kosala fought against each other, which is stated in the Jatakas, early in the sixth century, Kashi kingdom completely collapsed in its struggle with Kosala.
 After the fall of the Kanvas (27 BC) Kashi seems to have been occupied by the Vatsas of Kaushambi.
 In the last of first century A.D. the Kushanas had established a state kingdom in the greater part of the northern India.
 Kushans rules came to end in the beginning of 3rd century in this region and a branch of Nagas, Bharashiva took the region in their hand.
 For nearly two centuries (from about 325 to 535 AD) this region formed part of the Gupta Empire.
 Chandragupta I (320–355 AD), Samundragupta, Chandragupta, Vikramaditya (376–415 AD), Kumargupta (415–455 AD), Skandagupta ruled over this region.
 In the middle of sixth century the Yashodharman of Malwa, the district had come under his meteoric sovereignty after which it passed under the rule of the Maukharis of Kannauj.
 In the first half of the 7th century A.D. it had come under the Harsha, after the death of Harsha it had gone to the hand of Yashovarman of Kannau (690–740 AD).
 In 770 AD the district had gone to the Dharampala, king of Bengal and there after Devapala (810–850 AD).
 After him it gone under Bhojadeva (Cen.
-836–882 AD) Gurjar Pratihar king of Kannauj.
-About the close of the tenth century the hold of Gurjar Pratihar king of Kannauj on Ghazipur became nominal.
+836–882 AD) Pratihara king of Kannauj.
+About the close of the tenth century the hold of Bhojadeva’s hold of Kannauj on Ghazipur became nominal.
 There after it had gone under the Pal king Mahipala I (992- 1040 AD), after him, it had gone to the Kalchuri or Chedi king Gangeyadeva (1015–1041).
 It was during the early part of this period that India suffered from the invasions of Mahmud Ghazni who sacked Kannauj in 1019.
 Chandradeva, the founder of the Gahadvala dynasty who was, about 1090, occupied this region and Kannauj.
 His son Madanpala (1100–1114) and his son Govind Chandra (1114–1154) and his son Vijay Chandra (1154–1170) ruled over this region.